Sagar1205b/StudentAttendance/README.md

+Reach me out ,ready to help with issues
 # 🎓 Student Attendance System using Face Recognition (Java + CompreFace)

 This project is a **Student Attendance Management System** built with **Java (Spring Boot)** and integrates with **CompreFace**, an open-source face recognition service.
 It captures student faces, verifies them via CompreFace, and records attendance in a **PostgreSQL** database.